zarab33/mastery-quiz/README.md

 $ (e.g. rake submit_and_verify_quiz_answers timmydev 1 1)
 ```

+* If you get a confusing response when you run this command, just Slack @maryrosecook for help!

 ### Get a quiz

 * You can only get a quiz after you've successfully submitted and verified answers for the previous quiz.